solution-loisir/webc-starter-kit/src/posts/post-one.md

 "This is a blockquote.
 He thought.
 It wasn't a dream.
 His room, a proper human room although a little too small, lay peacefully between its four familiar walls."
 </block-quote>

 The Big Oxmox advised her not to do so, because there were thousands of bad Commas, wild Question Marks and devious Semikoli, but the Little Blind Text didn’t listen.
-She packed her seven versalia, put her initial into the belt and made herself
+She packed her seven versalia, put her initial into the belt and made herself.